top of page

 Why font choice matters in your resume

-Your font choice has to balance professionalism with your personal brand.
-It should help guide the reader’s eyes effortlessly through sections like work experience, education, and skills.
+Your font choice should balance professionalism with your personal brand.
+It should help guide the reader’s eyes effortlessly through sections like work experience, education and skills.
+When considering resume design ideas, the right font can make a strong first impression.

 10 resume fonts and when to use them